 - The active filter is installed in parallel to the AC drive input.
 Therefore, the AC drive operates normally in the event of filter malfunction, ensuring uninterrupted operation of the wastewater plant.
 This topology ensures a reliable system with a high level of redundancy. - The active filter conserves energy by entering "sleep mode" when harmonics levels are low.
-When this capability is factored into the calculation, even greater electricity savings are possible than those outlined here. - Read more about Danfoss AdvancedActive Filter AAF 007
+When this capability is factored into the calculation, even greater electricity savings are possible than those outlined here.

-Additional benefits of VLT® AOUA Drive
+Read more about Danfoss Advanced Active Filter AAF 007

-- Designed to be maintenance free for minimum 10 years' service - Save an additional 10-50% using the Deragging / Pump Clean feature unique to the VLT® AQUA Drive - Reduce your air conditioning investment by up to 90% thanks to the unique back-channel cooling concept - Condition-based monitoring functionality based on edge computing is built into the drive - Read more about VLT® AQUA Drive
+Additional benefits of VLT[®] AQUA Drive

-More questions?
+- Designed to be maintenance free for minimum 10 years' service - Save an additional 10-50% using the Deragging / Pump Clean feature unique to the VLT® AQUA Drive - Reduce your air conditioning investment by up to 90% thanks to the unique back-channel cooling concept - Condition-based monitoring functionality based on edge computing is built into the drive

-- here are the answers
+More questions? - here are the answers